ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for the [Shaikh](/prayer/notes/shaikh.html) people.
+This week we pray for the [Yemeni Arab](/prayer/notes/yemeni-arab.html) people.

-If you missed it, we last prayed for [Saidi Arab](/prayer/notes/saidi-arabs.html) of Upper Egypt.
+If you missed it, we last prayed for [Shaikh](/prayer/notes/shaikh.html) of South Asia.

 ## Prayer App